jmunixusers/presentations/Git.md

 Notice that you got an error when you tried to do this!
 You cannot create a commit in git without that directory being a part of a git repository.

 So let's initialize your git repository.
+This starts getting `git` set up to run.

     git init

+If you run `ls -al`, you will now see a `.git` directory there.
+This is where git stores all of the data about your repository.

-Now we will use that command from earlier
+You now have to tell `git` where your code should be pushed to.
+We are using GitHub for this and we'll now we will use that command from earlier.

     git add remote origin https://github.com/YOURUSERNAME/REPONAME.git